xu2xulim/Deta-Power/Background.md

 The following modules will be discussed:

 - Custom Power Up deployed on node.js
-- Webapp built a FastAPI app using jinja2 templates
+- FastAPI app using jinja2 templates
-  - acts a the interface on the card to grant permission to the external user
+  - allows the Trello use to grant permission for an external user access to the card
   - allows the external user access to a private space to view the card